On the intersection form of fillings: Introduction

 \subsection{Uniqueness of diffeomorphism types}

-Using \Cref{prop:SS}, we can get the following uniqueness result of diffeomorphism types for symplectic fillings following the same topological argument in \cite{filling,product}. \begin{theorem} Let $Q$ be a closed manifold such that $\pi_1(Q)$ is abelian and $\chi(Q)=0$, then the interior of any exact filling of the contact boundary of $Flex(T^*Q)$ (the flexible version of $T^*Q$) is diffeomorphic to $T^*Q$ as an open manifold. \end{theorem}
+Using \Cref{prop:SS}, we can get the following uniqueness result of diffeomorphism types for symplectic fillings following the same topological argument in \cite{filling,product}. \begin{theorem} Let $Q$ be a closed manifold such that $\pi_1(Q)$ is abelian and $\chi(Q)=0$, then the interior of any exact filling of the contact boundary of $\mathrm{Flex}(T^*Q)$ (the flexible version of $T^*Q$) is diffeomorphic to $T^*Q$ as an open manifold. \end{theorem}

-For highly connected manifolds, the diffeomorphism type is restricted to a large extend by its intersection form, c.f.\ \cite{smale1962structure}.
-In view of this, we have the following corollary of \Cref{thm:main}. \begin{theorem} If $n \equiv 6 \mod 8$ and $W^{2n}_0$ only has flexible $n$-handles except for the $0$-handle such that the intersection form is even, then any exact filling $W$ of $\partial W_0$ with $c^{\Q}_1(W)=0$ is diffeomorphic to $W_0$.
-If moreover the intersection form $W_0$ is of rank $1$, then any exact filling $W$ of $\partial W_0$ is diffeomorphic to $W_0$. \end{theorem}
+For highly connected manifolds, the diffeomorphism type is restricted to a large extent by its intersection form, c.f.\ \cite{smale1962structure}.
+In view of this, we have the following corollary of \Cref{thm:main}. \begin{theorem} If $n \equiv 6 \mod 8$ and $2n$-dimensional flexible domain $W^{flex}$ only has flexible $n$-handles except for the $0$-handle such that the intersection form is even, then any exact filling $W$ of $\partial W^{flex}$ with $c^{\Q}_1(W)=0$ is diffeomorphic to $W^{flex}$.
+If moreover the intersection form $W^{flex}$ is of rank $1$, then any exact filling $W$ of $\partial W^{flex}$ is diffeomorphic to $W^{flex}$. \end{theorem}

-It is worth-noting that the uniqueness of diffeomorphism type above follows from completely different topological argument compared to results in \cite{MR4031531,BGM,geiges2021diffeomorphism,MR1091622,product} as well as \Cref{thm:flexQ}, where the uniqueness hinges on $H^*(W;\Z)\to H^*(Y;\Z)$ being injective and the $h$-cobordism theorem, which is rarely the case in \Cref{cor:diff}.
+It is worth noting that the uniqueness of diffeomorphism type above follows from completely different topological argument compared to results in \cite{MR4031531,BGM,geiges2021diffeomorphism,MR1091622,product} as well as \Cref{thm:flexQ}, where the uniqueness hinges on $H^*(W;\Z)\to H^*(Y;\Z)$ being injective and the $h$-cobordism theorem, which is rarely the case in \Cref{cor:diff}.
 Moreover, Wall \cite{MR145540} proved that the diffeomorphism type of a smooth, closed, oriented, $(n-1)$-connected $2n$-manifold of dimension at least $6$ is determined, up to connected sum with a homotopy sphere, by the middle homology group, the intersection pairing, and the so-called normal bundle data.
-It is an interesting question to study whether such normal bundle data can be approached symplectically in the flexibly domain case.
+It is an interesting question to study whether such normal bundle data can be approached symplectically in the flexible domain case.